Aleksandr1705/widgetmanager/readme.md

 ```

 * Add functions for widgets in WidgetBodyController, which returns body of widget;
+* Optionally add footer functions:
+Function name=BodyFunction+Footer
+ for static widgets in WidgetBodyController, which returns footer of widget;
 * Add widgets to widgetboard from main dashboard;

 ## Important